kevinnilson/WebComponents4Kids/common_html_tags.md

 * in HTML links are defined as anchor tag
 * href specifies a link's destination
 * The target attribute specifies where to open the linked document
+* a linked page is displayed in the current browser window if you do now specify a target
+* _blank is a special target name that means always in a new window